backube/volsync/docs/usage/kopia/index.rst

    # View job logs to see policy import messages
    $ kubectl logs <replicationsource-job-name>

+   # Look for policy import success/failure messages
+   $ kubectl logs <replicationsource-job-name> | grep -i policy

 Common policy issues
 ~~~~~~~~~~~~~~~~~~~~

 **Invalid JSON format**
    Policy files must be valid JSON.
-Use a JSON validator to check syntax.
+Use a JSON validator to check syntax before creating ConfigMaps/Secrets.

 **Missing policy files**
    Ensure the specified filenames exist in the ConfigMap/Secret with the correct names.
+Default filenames are ``global-policy.json`` and ``repository.config``.

 **Policy import failures**
    Check job logs for specific error messages about policy import failures.
+Common issues include invalid policy syntax or conflicting policy settings.

 **ConfigMap/Secret not found**
    Verify the ConfigMap or Secret exists in the same namespace as the ReplicationSource/ReplicationDestination.
+Policy resources must be in the same namespace as the VolSync resources.

 **Actions not executing**
    Ensure ``enableActions`` is set to ``true`` in the repository configuration file.
+Actions defined in policies will be silently ignored if repository-level actions are disabled.

+**Policy precedence confusion**
+   Remember that policy file settings override VolSync spec fields.
+If unexpected behavior occurs, check both policy files and spec fields to understand which settings are taking precedence.

 Best practices for policy management
 ------------------------------------